-7.16 Table 2 shows the Council's total housing supply for the Plan period.
-This includes the new allocations for housing sites, major sites for development that are residential led, existing sites with planning permission for housing, sites with a current planning application, other sites which consist of small sites with permission (average of under ten dwellings), other small sites that are accounted for in the SHLAA and large sites that are currently under construction.
+7.20 Table 2 shows the Council's total housing supply for the Plan period.
+This includes the new allocations for housing sites, major sites for development that are residential led, existing sites with planning permission for housing, sites with a current planning application, other sites which consist of small sites with permission (less than 0.4 ha), other small sites that are accounted for in the SHLAA and large sites that are currently under construction.

-Table 2 - Allocation of Housing Land & Supply 2010 - 2026
+Table 2 - Allocation of Housing Land & Supply 2010/11 - 2025/26